henrysun9074/fishics/README.md

 ## Code

-Keras/Tensorflow is being used for building a simple VAE for dimensionality reduction.
-The code will be run in Colab and the corresponding Jupyter notebook will be added to the repository at a later date.
+Keras/Tensorflow is being used for building a simple VAE for dimensionality reduction in Colab.
+Random forests, PCA, tSNE, and UMAP were all ran in Python using sklearn and umap.

 ## Methods